QuestNetwork/quest-engine-js/README.md

 ### Building

-qDesk Social is a module of [qDesk](https://github.com/QuestNetwork/qDesk), so please see https://github.com/QuestNetwork/qDesk#development for instructions.
+The Quest Engine is a module of [Quest OS](https://github.com/QuestNetwork/quest-os-js), so please see https://github.com/QuestNetwork/qDesk#development for instructions.

 ### Commands